nilx/io_bds/README.txt

 machines.
 This data format is only a simplistic dump for local exchange via unix pipes or similar transports.

+ACHTUNG!!
+DAS IST NICHT EIN FILE FORMAT ...

+This is not yet-another-image-file-format!
+Image processing is plagued with ill-defined and poorly documented useless custom file formats.
+This is just a set of routines to transfer some simple data between processes without encoding/decoding overhead because the (de)compression cost of PNG or TIFF files is significant when a program is only doing a quick image transformation.

+Using this to read and write image files *will* end with some portability and maintenance problems.
+There *will* be problems with byte-endianness and type width.
+I won't fix anything unless it affects me and I have nothing else to do.
+Be kind with your computer, for your image *file* needs use safe and clean image *file* formats, like PNG or TIFF.

+On the other hand, if you *only* need to send some data to stdout and receive it from stdin, io_bin should be just fine.

+...
+ZO RELAXEN UND STREAMEN DER BLINKENBYTES.

 # LICENSE

 io_bin.c is distributed under a GPL3+ or BSD license, at your